thomromano/Basic-Portfolio/README.md

 ## Issues
 ---
 + Sticky footer isn't appearing properly on the bottom of all the pages
-+ Correct the images in the Portfolio page.
-Some appear as broken links

 ## To Do
 ---